 Just as with other rifle hunts in Arizona shots may vary anywhere from 250 to 700 yards.
 Having a gun set up effectively to take shots within this range of distances is paramount to being successful.
 Some of our most favored rifle calibers to take medium and long rang shots on bull elk include the 7mm Mag, 7 STW, 300WM, 300RUM, and 338WM.
 Any cartridge choices capable of deadly accuracy and similar ballistics to these hard hitting rounds will work effectively.

 Draw odds for the unit 8 late rifle hunt are intriguing.
-For a both residents and non-residents in 2019, 7 bonus points made your draw odds 100%.
-The unit 8 late season rifle elk hunt should definitely be a consideration for anyone looking to hunt bulls from 300-340."
-As with all of our hunt recommendations, if you would like more information or have drawn a tag and would like to get in touch with us, look at the Arizona elk hunting species page.
+For a both residents and non-residents ~7 bonus points made your draw odds 100%.
+The unit 8 late season rifle elk hunt should definitely be a consideration for anyone looking to hunt bulls from 300-340".
+As with all of our hunt recommendations, if you would like more information or have drawn a tag and would like to get in touch with us contact Dillon Currie (623) 606-3364 or firstname.lastname@example.org also check out our Arizona elk hunting page.